bentilling/tutorials/javascript/react/seasons/README.md

 - constructor
 - render
+Avoid conditional returns in render as this can make some future changes more difficult.
 - componentDidMount - called after initial render
 Best practice is to do data loading and one-time calls in here rather than constructor
 - componentDidUpdate - called after render